jeffreyywangg/cs262ps1/eng_notebook/new_eng_notebook.md

 As shown above, our naïve implementation uses both fewer and smaller packets.
 Intuitively, this makes sense, as our wire protocol was designed to use the minimum number of bytes possible to reasonably convey the given information, while the GRPC functionality for each message likely extends beyonds the needs of this project.
 In other words, while GRPC allows for more flexibility and a robust protobuf-based architecture, it also adds an additional byte overhead that can be removed using lower-level socket engineering.

+### Design Simplicity

+Above, we specified an enormous amount of detail for our naive protocol: buffering, error handling, watchdogs, etc. Most of this is abstracted away with GRPC, which basically handles the server side for you.

 ### Code simplicity

 We found that GRPC significantly simplified the protocol definition process, as it allowed us to specify our data types as a protobuf file and receive helper types and functions for transmitting those data types over the wire.
 Moreover, since GRPC handles much of the connectivity, it simplified the process of connecting the client to the server.
 Furthermore, we sometimes dealt with small byte errors (offsets, uncaught byte sends, etc.) as our own wire protocol became more complicated to handle the task at hand; GRPC fixed those issues for us.